 When viewing total grades is disabled, students can still view total grades for an individual grading period unless you hide student totals in Course Settings.
 When this setting is enabled, students will not be able to view any totals in their global grades page or course grades page.

 View Closed Grading Periods

 At the course level, Canvas validates all assignments against closed grading periods in Canvas.
 You cannot edit assignments in closed grading periods.
 If an assignment is in a closed grading period, the assignment shows that the submission is in a closed grading period.
 Learn how to view the date range of a course grading period.

 Students are not affected by closed grading periods in their Grades page.

 Note: For current limitations associated with the close date feature, please view the Close Dates for Grading Periods document in the Canvas Community.

 When you download scores from the Gradebook, you can export assignment scores and total grades for all grading periods or for specific grading periods.

 To export Gradebook scores for all assignments associated with a specific grading period, select the grading period from the Grading Period drop-down menu .
-Then click the Export button .
+Then click the Actions menu and select the Export option .
 The CSV includes any selected grading period information; however, assignment group totals in the CSV calculate based on all grading periods.